krullmizter/react-native-weather-app/README.md

 # React Native Weather App 🌞

-### This is a simple, cross-platform React Native app to demonstrate some of my overall WebDev, AppDev, React, TypeScript, and API knowledge
+### A simple, cross-platform React Native app to demonstrate my overall WebDev, AppDev, React, TypeScript, and API knowledge
 *Sadly I'm not a graphics designer, so be gentle*

 ### This app uses: